Region

 The Foundation started work in the Philippines in 2014 by developing a sustainable community eye health program in Tarlac.

-Through public private partnerships, access to quality and equitable eye care was expanded to Surigao del Norte with focus on marginalised and hard-to-reach islands of the region.
+Through public private partnerships, access to quality and equitable eye care was expanded to Surigao del Norte with focus on marginalized and hard-to-reach islands of the region.

 Today The Foundation is supporting the Department of Health (DOH) in building Community Eye Health Programs in four provinces.